SSL Certificates

 Add a Certificate

-Add your certificate, any intermediate certificates, and private key to the endpoint with the
+Add your certificate, any intermediate certificates, and private key to the endpoint using the certs:add command.

 Adding SSL endpoint... done